 HELD: that property had to be significantly empty of chattels and people for vacant possession to be given.
-The Cumberland case was quoted and the decision upheld on Appeal.
+They did quote the Cumberland case and the decision upheld on Appeal.

 Tenancy agreement clauses

-Eminent legal advice has been to tread carefully with regard to tenants uncollected goods to avoid claims for damages.
-Some recent cases that help with some guidance are outlined.
+Eminent legal advice has been to tread carefully with regard to tenants’ abandoned goods to avoid claims for damages.
+We outline some recent cases that help with some guidance.

 The requirement to have a pre-defined clause that deals with what should happen in the event of goods being left behind is good practice.
 However the unfair terms in tenancy agreements (see below) are overly prescriptive and not proportionate to allow landlords to deal with a few low value items of furniture.
 Where the loss of a week’s rent would far outweigh the value of items knowingly left behind by the tenant.
 Let alone retaining them in the property, effectively creating a month’s rental void.

 Guidance on unfair terms in tenancy agreements September 2005